-22 Roguelike Games That Will Have You Craving For More - Gameranx
+27 Roguelike Games That Will Have You Craving More - Gameranx

 Release Date: February 2018

-Into the Breach is designed by the same team behind FTL: Faster Than Light.
-It’s a game that has a similar style, in that it again features top-down, turn-based strategy gameplay and has a similar space-based setting.
+Into the Breach was designed by the same team behind FTL: Faster Than Light and features a similar style, featuring top-down, turn-based strategy gameplay in a space-based setting.
 In this game, players must take control of giant mechs from the future and try to hold their own against an alien threat that wants to destroy humanity.
 Using a turn-based combat system, players will need to coordinate their team on each attempt, as every run creates different challenges and enemies.
 By starting again with each failure to save the world, players will begin an entirely new effort to hold off the enemy attacks.

 Publisher: Bilibili